xuan827/Roxanne-portfolio/final_project.md

 3. Take actions to help stray dogs and cats and give them a home (call to action) Propose some suggestion to reduce the number of stray dogs and cats based on the reasons analyzed before.
   -  If you have a pet, pleas be responsible for it
-  -  Adoption instead of purchase or support more for shelters (Figures of geographical distribution statistics of shelters)
+  -  Adoption instead of purchase or support more for shelters
   -  Please wear ID tags for your pets
   -  Get your pet spayed or neutered

-# Sketch
+# Initial sketches